noderod/greyfish/README.md

 Greyfish is an out of the box, simple cloud storage framework.
 It will store files and directories without changes on the go.
 All your files will remain protected and visible only to you.

+Powered with a wsgi server, access your files through multiple threads.

 #### Installation